 The City of Salisbury applies the Local Government Better Practice Model - Financial Internal Control for South Australian Councils.
 In order to demonstrate compliance with this model, the City operates an extensive financial internal controls framework.
-The framework is designed to ensure financial processes, procedures, policies and systems are applied efficiently and effectively in order to mitigate the financial risks identified in the Model.
-Oversight of the financial internal control framework is provided by The Audit and Risk Committee of Council, through the Governance Division.
-The financial internal controls framework of the Council is audited by the City of Salisbury's external auditor.
+The framework is designed

 Internal Controls